 Personal psychoanalytic psychotherapy or psychoanalysis is required during training and is the medium for attaining a deeper and more personal understanding of the theoretical and clinical issues under study.

-Therapy/analysis must be at a minimum of twice a week.
+Therapy/analysis must be at a minimum of once a week.
 If a candidate is in treatment at the time of application, approval of the therapist/analyst as a training therapist/analyst must be obtained from the Director.
 A therapist/analyst who is a graduate of a chartered training institute with a psychoanalytic orientation and has proven experience in psychoanalytic practice would, in general, meet the criteria for approval.
 Fees for personal psychotherapy/psychoanalysis are arranged privately between candidate and psychotherapist/psychoanalyst.
 Candidates not in treatment at the time of application may request to be referred to a therapist/analyst.
 The Director will make every effort to assist the candidate in locating a well-qualified therapist/analyst whose fees are affordable.

 CLINICAL PRACTICE AT THE